Where To Watch The Six Nations In London

 Watch Six Nations London: People crowded into a brewery watching the rugby

-No Guinness at Twickenham Brewery, we'd warrant - but lots of tasty brews on tap, nonetheless.
+No Guinness at Twickenham Brewery, but lots of tasty brews on tap, nonetheless.

 The Rugby Bar taproom at Twickenham Brewery only unbolts its doors on special occasions, the Six Nations being one of them.
-It's showing England Vs France (8 February), England Vs Scotland (22 February) and England Vs Italy (9 March) — all on its three-metre-wide screen.
-It goes without saying that pints of uber-fresh ale are poured on tap.
+It's showing England Vs Wales (7 February) and England Vs Ireland (21 February) on its three-metre-wide screen — offering beer lovers the rare chance to watch the game with a brew that doesn't feature a harp on the glass.
+(It goes without saying that pints of uber-fresh ale will help lubricate your singing voice.)
+No mention of the three other three games as yet.

 Twickenham Brewery